 At this lively, towering honky-tonk on Broadway, the 21+ rule kicks in around 8pm.
 More information.

 Alan Jackson’s bar located in the oldest building on Broadway is 21 and over only after 6pm.
 More information.

 21+ here goes into effect at 6pm.
 Out-of-towners: Bring an old license plate to add to their collection and get a Budweiser on the house.
 More information.

 Mellow Mushroom (Broadway)

 Mellow Mushroom allows all ages and families before 8pm on the first and second floors.
 The roof is 21+ at all times.
 More information.

 Most Marathon shows are all ages, but double-check the specific show you want to attend because occasionally they are 18+.
 The VIP Tito’s Lounge Experience is 21+ all the time, as is the adjacent bar, William Collier’s.
 More information.

-This casual neighborhood bar and restaurant currently has two locations, one in Melrose (21+ after 5pm) and one in Sylvan Park (21+ after 9pm).
+This casual neighborhood bar and restaurant currently has three Nashville locations, one in Melrose (21+ after 5pm), one in Sylvan Park (21+ after 9pm), and one in Capitol View (21+ after 9pm).
 This way for patios, burgers and craft beers.
 More information.

 Nudie’s Honky Tonk

 “The Longest Bar in Nashville” is 21+ starting at 6pm.
 More information.